0cjs/sedoc/ee/tools/build-tech.md

   of the die.
 - Sometimes closing the crimper more than one notch will not allow the insulation to get into the insulation tabs.
 Other times it's ok.
-I often use two.
+I sometimes use two.
-- When inserting the wire, angle it down from the top (open side) of the connector in the block; this will help get the bare wire through the smaller wire tabs and the insulation completely to the end of the insulation tabs.
-Push hard enough to make sure it goes fully in;
-  it's better to have a little insulation in the wire tabs than not to have it fully to the end of the insulation tabs.
-(Again, give it a good tug.)
-- Previously tried: for depth aligment of the wire, align it into one of the unused notches where you can see that the insulation is actually getting to the centre and you can feel it bump up against the ledge between the two sections.
-Press your fingers against the outside edge of the die to mark this distance, and then insert it to the same distance into the die containing the connector, and then just a bit further to compenstate for your finger puffyness.
-- Current technique: anything related to feel has had very poor (<40%) success rates for me.
-Best seems to be to use a magnifier and visually watch the start of the insulation move past the insulation tabs, and go just a bit further in from there.
-For easier viewing th wire can be along the top of the crimp area when you do this, it still seems to wrap properly no matter what the up/down position of the wire in the jaws.
+- To get correct alignment: insert the connector until the wire tabs are almost at the centre ledge between the two sets of tabs.
+There should be more space between the centre ledge and the insulation tabs than between the centre ledge and the wire tabs.
+Then when inserting the wire from the other side, use the ledge at the top of the jaws (opposite the side on which the connector rests as the "feel stop" for the insulation.
+This should bring the insulation almost but not quite to the wire tabs, ensuring that it's fully held by the insulation tabs.
+- When doing the crimp there's no need for the wire or insulation to be resting on the connector; even resting against the top edge of the jaws, as far away from the connector as it can get, it will still be crimped properly.

 Colors follow, as much as possible, the electronics color code, with substitutions where there aren't enough wire colors.